The Early Days - Pump Houses and Lake Water

 In the fall of 2002, seven years after the initial membership drive, funding was secured from the USDA Rural Development Fund, and the Texas Water Development Board and construction began.
 In the fall of 2003, PKWSC completed phases I, II and III, delivering water to 1,900 members on the east and west sides of the lake.

 2006 – It’s Finally Coming

 Construction began for Phase IV, Gaines Bend in July with funding from USDA Rural Development.
 This brought 225 members to the system.
-This construction included a third lake crossing, a pump station, and storage tank as well as a standpipe.
+This construction included a second lake crossing, a pump station, and storage tank as well as a standpipe.

 2007 – Phase IV is Complete

 The members in Gaines Bend were connected to the system in late Spring.
 This was a long wait but worth it.

 2011 – More Capacity is Added

 In 2008 the Board of Directors initiated plans to expand the capacity of the water treatment plant.
 These plans and funding came to fruition in 2011.
 The plant went from a 1 million a day capacity to a 2 million a day capacity.
 Two additional reverse osmosis trains were added and fronted with a micro-filtration system.